plone/documentation/docs/conceptual-guides/package-management.md

 Plone uses {term}`pnpm` to install Node.js packages.

-Compared to the standard {term}`NPM`, it has features that help with developing multiple Node.js packages in the same workspace.
+Compared to the standard {term}`npm`, it has features that help with developing multiple Node.js packages in the same workspace.
 In Plone, this is used to manage the installation of your project add-on alongside Volto core and other add-ons.